jharmison-redhat/ansible-role-quay-all-in-one/README.md

     registry_s3_region: us-east-2

-_The default AWS S3 region to use for object storage.
+_The AWS S3 region to use for object storage.
 Optional if overriding registry_storage_details below._

     registry_s3_bucket: quay

-_The name of the S3 bucket to use for object storage.
+_The name of the existing S3 bucket to use for object storage.
 Optional if overriding registry_storage_details below._

     registry_storage_type: S3Storage
     registry_storage_details: